 The C# bindings are language bindings in C# for the Worker SDK in C. They are intended for the same use cases as the Worker SDK in C, in environments that require C# or other .Net Framework languages.

-The C# bindings are the simplest possible wrapper around the Worker SDK in C, and are designed with performance in mind (for example, as little overhead for the interop as possible, avoid C# allocations as much as possible).
+The set of C# bindings is the simplest possible wrapper around the Worker SDK in C, and are designed with performance in mind (for example, as little overhead for the interop as possible, avoid C# allocations as much as possible).
 They are unopinionated and, for implementations using the .NET Framework, they are the Worker SDK option that gives you the most control.

 - integration into a C# game engine for production use.